Join us Wednesday, April 10th for our SSP Open House. Click here to RSVP.

 A $50 (US) application fee must accompany the application.

-The fee for the one-year program is $250/month.
-Scholarships may be available.
+The fee for the one-year program is $300/month.
+Scholarships are available.

 Participants in the Supervision Study Program also become members of The Psychotherapy Institute; membership fees are waived while enrolled in the program.